dsyer/presos/decks/spring-boot-intro.md

 * Application endpoints secured via `security.basic.enabled=true` (on by default)
 * Management endpoints secure unless individually excluded

+## Building a WAR

+We like launchable JARs, but you can still use WAR format if you prefer.
+Spring Boot Tools take care of repackaging a WAR to make it executable.

+If you want a WAR to be deployable (in a "normal" container), then you need to use `SpringBootServletInitializer` instead of or as well as `SpringApplication`.

 ## Customizing the ApplicationContext

 * Directly on the `SpringApplication` instance